 6.6.1 Applicability to language

-With the exception of unsafe programming (see 5.1 Language concepts), the vulnerability as described in ISO/IEC 24772-1 subclause 6.6 is mitigated by Ada.
+With the exception of unsafe programming (see 5.1 Language concepts), the vulnerability as described in ISO/IEC 24772-1:2024 6.6 is mitigated by Ada.

 Ada does not permit implicit conversions between different numeric types, hence cases of implicit loss of data due to truncation cannot occur as they can in languages that allow type coercion between types of different sizes.